abhinavgorthy25/nasscom-pd-abhinavgorthy/README.md

 #### CMOS Inverter Robustness Checks for Spice Deck:
-We can change the load capacitance, width of pmos and nmos and compare the results.
+We can change the load capacitance, and width of pmos and nmos and compare the results.
-- One of the important parameters is the Switching Threshold (Vm) a point at which Vin = Vout and when both are in Saturation region.
+- One of the important parameters is the Switching Threshold (Vm) a point at which Vin = Vout and when both are in the Saturation region.

 <img width="1337" alt="19" src="https://github.com/user-attachments/assets/376f5f9d-ce64-4520-ae57-fc58822a34a8">

 ### Lab exercise:
-Inorder to get the inverter (Custom) files we need to clone a repository.
+In order to get the inverter (Custom) files we need to clone a repository.
 ``` bash
 git clone https://github.com/nickson-jose/vsdstdcelldesign.git
 ```